anhvungoc21/mapty-clone/README.md

 # Mapty Clone

-A web app for recording personal exercises
+A web app for recording personal exercises.

-Project built following tutorials in the Udemy Complete JavaScript Course 2022 by Jonas Schmedtmann.
+_Project built following tutorials in the Udemy Complete JavaScript Course 2022 by Jonas Schmedtmann._

 ## Features
 _Features that are already present in the original tutorial_